Skip to main content

 Some examples of a person driving with serious safety concerns can include but are not limited to a person who drives:

-REMINDER: Do not select 1b: Person drives adapted vehicle, when the person could drive an adapted vehicle but does not currently have the needed specialized equipment in his or her vehicle.
+REMINDER: Do not select 1b: Person drives adapted vehicle when the person could drive an adapted vehicle but does not currently have the needed specialized equipment in their vehicle.

-Select 1c: Person drives a regular vehicle, but there are serious safety concerns if the person has a diagnosis, condition, or driving history described above and he or she drives a regular vehicle.
+Select 1c: Person drives a regular vehicle, but there are serious safety concerns if the person has a diagnosis, condition, or driving history described above and they drive a regular vehicle.

-Select 1d: Person drives adapted vehicle, but there are serious safety concerns if the person has a diagnosis, condition, or driving history described above and he or she drives an adapted vehicle.
+Select 1d: Person drives adapted vehicle, but there are serious safety concerns if the person has a diagnosis, condition, or driving history described above and they drive an adapted vehicle.

 Serious safety concerns should not be selected for a person who has made a reasonable accommodation(s) that limits driving to: